 East Moline, IL

 Beitler was retained by La Quinta to identify an off market opportunity to develop the first "select service" hotel in downtown Chicago.
-Beitler successfully negotiated the purchase of the former JUF headquarters at 1 North Franklin Street and converted the building into the first select service hotel in the CBD.
+Beitler successfully negotiated the purchase of the former JUF headquarters at 1 North Franklin Street which was converted into the first select service hotel in the CBD.